 What Is Mescaline?

-Mescaline is a psychedelic alkaloid of the phenethylamine class, known for its hallucinogenic effects similar to LSD.
-It was first isolated from the peyote cactus (Lophophora williamsii) in 1897 by German chemist Arthur Heffter and has since been found in various other cacti, such as the San Pedro cactus (Trichocereus pachanoi).
-The naturally occurring hallucinogens make it popular for consumption as a psychedelic hallucinogen.
+Mescaline is a psychedelic alkaloid of the phenethylamine class, known for its hallucinogenic effects.
+Its effects can be said to be very similar to LSD, albeit it is not as potent.
+It was first isolated from the peyote cactus in 1897 by German chemist Arthur Heffter and has since been found in other cacti as well, such as the San Pedro cactus (Trichocereus pachanoi).

 Get Started With Nuview Treatment Center